Geometry of the Milky Way's dark matter from dynamical models of the tilted stellar halo: Results

 Despite the target density having fixed shape and orientation with radius, the above suggests that our dynamical model has some radial dependence.
 In Fig.~\ref{fig:axis_profiles} we show our fiducial model's shape and orientation as functions of radius.
 The large left-hand panel again shows the $(x',z)$ plane.
 We calculate the inertia tensors (see eq.~\ref{eq:inertia}) in this 2D space from particles in a series of logarithmically-spaced spherical shells.
 This is the `Local Shell Non-iterative Method' (LSNIM) described by \citet{emami2021}.
 We note that this returns more spherical shapes than alternative methods involving iterations.
 The ellipses are aligned with the matrix eigenvectors and have axis lengths $\sqrt{2\lambda_i}$, where $\lambda_i$ are the eigenvalues.
 We also mark the vertices (principal axis endpoints) of each ellipse with circular points.
 For comparison the disc plane and \citetalias{han2022} density major axis are shown with solid and dotted black lines respectively.
 This panel clearly shows that the tilt of the model stellar halo increases with radius, with a smaller tilt than the \citetalias{han2022} density at small radii.
 This follows the expectation from the residuals in Fig.~\ref{fig:density_residuals}.
 The ellipses also become visibly more elongated at larger radii, so the model stellar halo becomes more flattened with increasing radius.
 To quantify these effects we calculate the tilt $\beta_*(r)$ and axis ratios $\left(p_*(r),q_*(r)\right)$ from 3D coordinate covariance matrices in a series of spherical shells.
 These are shown as functions of $r$ in the right-hand column of Fig.~\ref{fig:axis_profiles}, with the \citetalias{han2022} model shown for comparison.
 The top panel confirms that the tilt of the Schwarzschild model halo increases steadily with radius, matching the \citetalias{han2022} value at an intermediate radius of $r\approx35$~kpc.
 The axis ratios both decrease with radius, crossing the \citetalias{han2022} values at $r\approx25$~kpc.
 This radius may be related to the extent to which the disc's potential is dominant.
 At smaller (larger) radii our model is more spherical (more elongated) than the target density.
 Hence while the dynamical model is a good fit to the \citetalias{han2022} density in an averaged sense, both its shape and orientation are functions of radius.
-Note that while our definition of likelihood only considers the average shape and orientation of the halo, the fitting procedure was performed with a large number of spherical harmonics that are sensitive to radial dependence.
-We can therefore say that of the best-fitting models to the overall halo geometry, this radially-dependent structure is the closest match to the target distribution.
 This suggests that future efforts to fit the density of the tilted stellar halo should allow more flexibility in their models' radial dependence.
+However, we also note that since \textsc{agama} only supports even spherical harmonics in its Schwarzschild machinery, the axis ratio of the model may differ from that of the target without being penalised.
+This may be responsible for some of the discrepancy.